 “I am ______ come and take me.”

 Homeless?
 Was the word homeless?
 Pedal, pedal, pedal.
 Earworm onslaught.
 I am powerless against it.
 How does the rest of the song go?
-Commence brain wracking.
+Commence brain-wracking.
 “Gypsy gal….something something something.”
 Ugh.
 Lonely?
 Is it lonely?
 The rhythm of it matches the grind of my pedals.
 I am_____?
 Weary?
 Is it weary?
 I am weary come and take me?
 No word seems to fit, but I decide with an air of finality that it’s weary.
 It just HAS to be.

 Because I AM weary.
 Come and take me.
 For real.
 Please.
 Just let this be over.

-Mixed in with my Bob Dylan torture session—also a sentence I never thought I would say—were a series of relentless apology rehearsals that would occur every time I had to climb a hill.
+Mixed in with my Bob Dylan torture session—also a sentence I never thought I would say—was a series of relentless apology rehearsals that would occur every time I had to climb a hill.
 I’d see Jon up ahead, soaring eagle-like and unstoppable, then clear my brain’s throat and begin.

 “Jon.
 I’m so sorry.
 I am single-handedly destroying our chances to beat the sun.”